anees-tech/anees-tech/README.md

 - 👋 Hi, I’m ANEES_UR_REHMAN
 - 👀 I'm Noob and a professional copy cat.
-- 🌱 I’m currently learning how to copy anothers projects.
+- 🌱 I’m currently learning how to copy others projects.
 LOL
 - 💞️ I’m looking to collaborate on MERN